Th4n4705/Th4n4705/README.md

 It's two years now that i take that decision to build solid habits.
 And i think that i am late about working on github on a daily basis.

 So i m eager to use github daily, just to share things that i made.
-And to make it public to people like you wich they are interested in coding.
+And to make it public to people like you which, they are interested in coding.

 I am currently working on some assignments, and also try to code daily on leetcode, the [LeetCodeProblems](https://github.com/Th4n4705/LeetCodeProblems) repository is about the problems that i solve there.